CD3/libInterpolate/README.md

 alive.
 However, it does mean that you need to be mindful of copies.

+#### 2D Data Format

+The two-dimensional interpolators take three vectors, one for the x, y, and z values.
+All three vectors must be the same length.
+For the Bilinear and Bicubic interpolators, this means that the vectors for the x and y values must be larger than necessary since these interpolators require a regular grid, and coordinate values need to be repeated.
+However, it makes the two-dimensional interpolator interface uniform (the thin plate interpolator does not require a regular grid, it can interpolate from a collection of arbitrary points) and it is also compatible with the standard gnuplot surface plot data format.
+So if you read three columns from a file that can be plotted with gnuplots `splot` command, these three columns can be passed into the interpolator directly.

 ## Interpolation Methods

 Each interpolation method is implemented as a class that is templated on the data type.
 All one-dimensional